A landing page is a targeted webpage designed to convert visitors into leads or customers.

 Your copy should be clear, concise, and focused on the benefits of your offer.

-Writing Effective Headlines for Landing Pages
+Writing Effective Headlines

-They are often the first thing that visitors see, and they can make a big difference in whether or not someone decides to take action.
+They're often the first thing that visitors see, and they can make a big difference in whether or not someone decides to take action.